xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/x-cart_5_and_x-payments_-_pci_compliant_credit_card_processing_and_storing.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:27 +0400'
 identifier: ref_DqRLwgcu
-title: X-Cart 5 and X-Payments - PCI compliant credit card processing and storing
+title: X-Cart 5 and X-Payments - PCI Compliant Credit Card Processing and Storing
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

 This video demonstrates how PCI compliant credit card processing and storing works for your customers in X-Cart 5.